Kevoyuan/arTIco/README.md

 ## Documentation

-Convention: files starting with _ should not be changed Store your learners in src/build
+Convention: Files starting with _ should not be changed.
+Store your learners in src/build.
-Generate your experiments (single and optuna) in src/experiment
+Generate your experiments (single and optuna) in src/experiment.

 ### Structure